GaganDeepAlusuri/GaganDeepAlusuri/README.md

 - Designed and implemented a cloud-based data integration solution to consolidate data from multiple sources, resulting in a 30% reduction in data processing time.
 - Utilized AWS and Azure platforms for data storage and processing.

-Feel free to reach out for collaboration, networking, or any inquiries.

-*Note: This README.md is a markdown representation of your resume for GitHub.
-You can use this as a template and customize it further as needed.*